LiamCattell/optimaltransport/docs/continuous.rst

 Continuous module
 =================

 This module contains optimal transport (OT) methods based on the Monge formulation of the OT problem.
+At present, no discrete (Kantorovich) formulations have been implemented.

 CDT
 ---